LottieFiles/lottie-docs/docs/aep.md

 * _Position_: (1, 3).
 When `true`, this is a position property, which changes how animated values are parsed.
 * _Static_: (1, 0).
 When `false`, the property is animated and it will have a `cdat`.

+Types:

+* _Special_: (1, 0).
+Used for properties like shapes, gradients, etc, where the values are not in the keyframe.
+* _Color_: (3, 0).
+Set for color properties (they have a different keyframe format).

 124 bytes, most of which seems to be constant: